oliknight1/GramFirmware/README.md

 After that:
 1. Open Visual Studio Code
-2. If on Windows and it's your first time building HayBox, run the command `git config --global core.longpaths true` in any terminal (within VS Code or regular cmd/PowerShell are all fine)
-3. Click File -> **Open Folder** and choose the HayBox folder (the one containing platformio.ini, not the folder above that)
+2. Click File -> **Open Folder** and choose the HayBox folder (the one containing platformio.ini, not the folder above that)
-4. Choose the appropriate build environment for your controller's PCB by clicking the environment selection button near the bottom left of the window
+3. Choose the appropriate build environment for your controller's PCB by clicking the environment selection button near the bottom left of the window

   ![image](https://user-images.githubusercontent.com/1266473/187039372-485c5f0d-60b3-4534-befb-e713f138a7c8.png)
   ![image](https://user-images.githubusercontent.com/1266473/187039585-cea18994-fd12-45fb-b43f-427eb7affb81.png)

-5. If your controller has a different pinout than any of the existing configs, you may edit the button mappings and other pins at the top of the config (`config/<environment>/config.cpp`).
+4. If your controller has a different pinout than any of the existing configs, you may edit the button mappings and other pins at the top of the config (`config/<environment>/config.cpp`).
 Any buttons that your controller doesn't have can simply be deleted from the list.
-6. If you see a message in the bottom bar saying "Rebuilding IntelliSense Index" or "Loading Project Tasks", wait for it to disappear.
+5. If you see a message in the bottom bar saying "Rebuilding IntelliSense Index" or "Loading Project Tasks", wait for it to disappear.
 For Pico especially it may take quite a while the first time because it has to download 2-3GB of dependencies.
-7. Click **Build** (in the bottom left) and make sure everything compiles without errors
+6. Click **Build** (in the bottom left) and make sure everything compiles without errors
-8. This next step differs depending on the microcontroller used in your controller.
+7. This next step differs depending on the microcontroller used in your controller.
     - **For Pico-based controllers**: hold the bootsel button while plugging it in (or your Start button if you already have HayBox installed) and then drag and drop the file `HayBox/.pio/build/<environment>/firmware.uf2` onto the RPI-RP2 drive that comes up.
     - **For Arduino-based controllers**: Plug in your controller via USB and click **Upload** (next to the Build button)